ztsorojev/Connekt_App/README.md

 # Connekt
 Android app that allows students to send feedback to professors during the lectures and also participate in quizzes.
+Professors can see the level of attention in the class, as well as all the responses to the quizzes.

 ## Video Demo